A message about Griboyedov's biography. The creative and life path of Alexander Sergeevich Griboyedov. Origin and early years

 Monument to Griboyedov in Yerevan (Armenia)

-Memorial plaque to Griboyedov in St. Petersburg (B. Morskaya st., 14)
+Memorial plaque to Griboedov in St. Petersburg (B. Morskaya St., 14)

 In numismatics

-• In 1995 central bank Russian Federation a coin was issued (2 rubles, 500 silver) from the series " Prominent figures Russia” with the image on the reverse of the portrait of A. S. Griboedov - to the 200th anniversary of his birth.
+• In 1995 Central Bank Russian Federation a coin was issued (2 rubles, 500 silver) from the series “ Prominent figures Russia" with a portrait of A. S. Griboyedov on the reverse - for the 200th anniversary of his birth.

-• Medal "A. S. Griboyedov 1795-1829” was established by the Moscow city organization of the Union of Writers of the Russian Federation and is awarded to writers and writers, prominent patrons of the arts and well-known publishers for selfless activities for the benefit of Russian culture and literature.
+• Medal "A. S. Griboyedov 1795-1829.” was established by the Moscow city organization of the Union of Writers of the Russian Federation and is awarded to writers and writers, prominent philanthropists and well-known publishers for their selfless activities for the benefit of Russian culture and literature.

 Addresses in St. Petersburg